maiyuxiaoge/learning_note/os.md

 - Cost	is	determined	by
   - Speed	of	memory:	~	100	nsec
   - Speed	of	TLB:	~	5	nsec
-  - Hit	ra6o:	frac6on	of	refs	satisfied	by	TLB,	~99%
+  - Hit	ratio:	frac6on	of	refs	satisfied	by	TLB,	~99%
 - Speed	with	no	address	translation:	100	nsec
 - Speed	with	address	translation
   - TLB	miss: 200	nsec	(100%	slowdown)